PsiUpsilonEI/Bylaws/README.md

 1. All motions of amendment must be in writing and seconded by two active members.
 2. After the motion is made at a Chapter meeting, one (1) week shall pass before voting on the motion.
-3. The motion must be ratified by a Class C vote.
+3. The motion must be ratified by a Class B vote.

 ### Section 5: Chapter Policy